-The longer canyoning descents on the French side, which are suitable for children of 12+, include jumps off ledges from greater heights into deeper pools, tyrolean descents down raging waterfalls and bigger natural slides.
+The longer canyoning descents on the French side are suitable for children of 12+.
+They include jumps off ledges from greater heights into deeper pools, tyrolean descents down raging waterfalls and bigger natural slides.

 A canyoning descent of a river gorge across the border in Spain is however a totally different experience!